0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 Time ceases to be linear, becomes chaotic, broken down into punctiform divisions...
 To function effectively as a component of just-in-time production you must develop a capacity to respond to unforeseen events, you must learn to live in conditions of total instability, or 'precarity'.</q></span>[^fisher1]

+The zeitzombie exists to solve 'real world problems',
+<span className="note"><small>The techno-optimists claim "death that can be fixed with AI"--presupposing death as a problem needing a solution, and yet offer no vision for what _life_ could be 🤣.</small><q>Give us a real world problem, and we can invent technology that will solve it.</q></span>[^techno]
+they say.
+Everything is a problem to be solved, and technology is the solution to every problem.
+Yet the zeitzombies propose no reason other than for the sake of inventing technology for its own sake, for its own self-development--they offer no vision or imagination for a _good social life_--only a world in which
+<span className="note"><small>Emphasis in the original.
+For the techno-optimists, work _is_ heaven, and in their manifesto there is no meaning, nor life, in their section called "The Meaning of Life", cf. Andreessen 2023.</small><q>man was meant to be **useful**, to be **productive**.</q></span>[^techno]
+For the zeitzombie, there _is no life outside of work_, and death is a problem that needs to be solved in order to guarantee future productivity.

 The zeitzombie has internalized corporate claims that
 <span className="note"><small>Fisher 2009, p.
 40.</small>'satisfactory' is not enough,</span>
 they intuitively understand that schools, jobs, and even gig apps will undertake performance improvement plans unless they've met 'exceeded' or 'excelled' performance.